 The Future of the Voluntary Carbon Market

 As countries around the world begin to develop and implement effective measures to deliver the Paris Agreement’s goal of keeping global warming to 1.5°C above pre-industrial levels, the voluntary carbon market (VCM) has come into focus as a key tool that can contribute to that goal.
-Although the VCM has historically played a relatively small role in the fight against climate change, it has proven to be an incredibly effective means of delivering needed finance to projects around the world demonstrating innovative ways of reducing GHG emissions or removing CO2 from the atmosphere.
+Although the VCM has historically played a relatively small role in the fight against climate change, it has proven to be an incredibly effective means of delivering needed finance to projects around the world that demonstrate innovative ways of reducing GHG emissions or removing CO2 from the atmosphere.
 According to the latest State of the Voluntary Carbon Markets report from Ecosystem Marketplace, to date, the VCM has channeled more than $5 billion into projects around the world, ranging from renewable energy and clean cookstoves to forest conservation.
 What’s more, many of these projects deliver substantial improvements in people’s lives, meaning they contribute to progress towards the United Nations’ Sustainable Development Goals (SDGs).

-The important role the VCM can play in the fight against climate change has driven a significant increase in climate action by companies, with approximately one-fifth of the world’s 2,000 largest publicly listed companies having committed to a “net-zero” emissions targets.
+The important role the VCM can play in the fight against climate change has driven a significant increase in climate action by companies, with approximately one-fifth of the world’s 2,000 largest publicly listed companies having committed to a “net-zero” emissions target.
 The VCM has also attracted the attention of luminaries like Mark Carney, the former Governor of the Bank of England who led the Task Force on Climate-related Financial Disclosures (TCFD).
 Mr. Carney has teamed up with Annette Nazareth, former Commissioner of the U.S. Securities and Exchange Commission, Bill Winters from Standard Chartered and Tim Adams from the International Institute for Finance to lead the Taskforce on Scaling Voluntary Carbon Markets (TSVCM), which is developing concrete recommendations to scale the VCM by orders of magnitude.

 The existing and potential growth in the VCM highlights the need to ensure that it continues to drive action to truly additional projects while simultaneously embracing increasing government regulation and policies.
 Given the lack of sufficient finance to tackle climate change at the scale needed, it is critical we design markets to support government action without cutting off investment from corporates, while ensuring that all actors set ambitious targets and increase them over time.